 Samesun Ocean Beach Hotel & Hostel – If you’re looking to be right on the beach but don’t want to pay a hefty price for the privilege, this gay-friendly hotel/hostel might be a great fit.
 Ocean Beach has hippy, laid-back vibes and is very welcoming to all members of the LGBTQ+ community.
 Choose between shared rooms at around $60 or private rooms at around $300 – both come with a healthy breakfast included.

-Hillcrest House Bed & Breakfast – this hotel is right in a secluded section of the Hillcrest gayborhood.
+Hillcrest House Bed & Breakfast – This hotel is right in a secluded section of the Hillcrest gayborhood.
 The building is a 1910 Craftsman-style house, and the interior is equally homely.
 Hillcrest House Bed & Breakfast is an ode to San Diego as a whole through the decorations in its rooms, each representing different neighborhoods and attractions in the city.
 There’s a Gaslamp room, Coronado room, and Zoo room (designed with animal decorations), to name but a few.
 Rooms cost around $180 and come with breakfast included.

 Sightseeing and Activities in San Diego